Lipschitz regularity for Poisson equations involving measures supported on $C^{1,\operatorname{Dini}}$ interfaces: Introduction

 where $C>0$ is a constant depending only on $n$, $\Omega$, and $\Gamma$. \end{thm}

 By classical interior and boundary estimates for harmonic functions, it suffices to prove the Lipschitz estimate near $\Gamma$.
 Theorem~\ref{thm1} will be a consequence of the following pointwise gradient estimates on this interface.
 Again, we give the definitions of the \emph{pointwise} Dini spaces $C^{1,\dini}(x_0)$, $C^{0,\dini}(x_0)$, and their associated norms in Section~\ref{sec:preliminaries}.
+Below, $\omega_{f,x_0}$ always denotes the modulus of continuity of a function $f$ at the point $x_0$ (see Definitions~\ref{def:g} and~\ref{def:dinispaces}).

 \begin{thm}[Pointwise gradient estimates on $\Gamma$] Let $\Gamma = \{x = (x', x_n)\in B_1 : x_n = \psi(x')\}$ for some function $\psi \colon \R^{n-1} \to \R$, and let $g$ be a function on $\Gamma$.
 Assume that $0\in \Gamma$, $\psi \in C^{1,\dini}(0)$, and $g\in C^{0,\dini}(0)$, and let $u \in C(B_1)$ be a bounded distributional solution to